 Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

-The more disciplined you are about keeping meeting notes in Notion, the more your templates drift.
+The more disciplined you are about keeping notes in Notion, the more your templates drift.
 The 1-on-1 page has tidy headings.
 The sales note is just a stream of bullets.
 Only the kickoff is unusually long.
 Six months later you can't even search through them.

 A 1-on-1 and a customer sales meeting need completely different properties and a completely different body weight.

-- 1-on-1: Two-person conversation.
-You need "follow-up from last time," "what's been hard," and "career talk" — not a generic agenda
+- 1-on-1: two-person conversation.
+You need "follow-up from last time," "what's been hard," "career talk"

-- Kickoff: Written once, but needs structured "success criteria," "milestones," "risks"
+- Kickoff: written once, but needs structured "success criteria," "milestones," "risks"

-- Retrospective: Fixed Keep / Problem / Try frame
+- Retrospective: fixed Keep / Problem / Try frame

 - Search stays clean because everything is in one DB

-- Type tags (1-on-1, standup, sales call, etc.) let you filter into per-scene views
+- Type tags (1-on-1, standup, sales, etc.) let you filter into per-scene views

 - Creating a new page is one click to pick the right template

-## and - become headings and bullets automatically.① 1-on-1 Template (Manager × Direct Report)
+## and - become headings and bullets automatically.1.
+1-on-1 template (manager × direct report)

 ## 1. From the Direct Report (fill in 24h before)